alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 - Medium security research spaces control the possibility of unauthorised viewing.
 - Card access or other means of restricting entry to only known researchers (such as the signing in of guests on a known list) is required.
 - Screen adaptations or desk partitions can be adopted in open-plan spaces if there is a high risk of "visual eavesdropping".
-- Firewall rules for the Environments can permit access only from Restricted network IP ranges corresponding to these research spaces.
+- Firewall rules can permit access only from IP ranges corresponding to these research spaces.

 ### Implication:

-- At {ref}`policy_tier_3` access is limited to certain secure physical spaces
+- At {ref}`policy_tier_3` access is limited to certain secure physical spaces.

 ### Verify by: